 Okay, I’m starting off with the easy one.
 Make sure there’s enough oil in the crankcase.
 Everybody knows that, right?
 Well, think about it.
 If it were such a no-brainer, why do some outboard motors have low oil pressure warning lights on them?
 Because we forget.
 Heck, I forget to check it sometimes.
 Make it a habit to check the oil level before you start the engine for the first time each outing.
 To help you remember, put a rubber band or a red velcro strap on your starter handle.

 Do you change the oil every 100 hours or six months, whichever comes first?
 It’s probably less than a quart.
 You can easily afford to change it often.
-How about when you change it?
+When do you change it?
 Do you change it at the end of the sailing season and then let it sit for the winter, possibly gathering condensed moisture, especially in high humidity regions?

 It’s better to change it at the beginning of the season to flush out anything that may have collected in the crankcase over the winter (including fogging oil #11) and to start the season with guaranteed fresh oil.
 If you only want the best oil for your outboard, use the most current American Petroleum Institute (API) service category, SN.